 Most tents will comes with a partial or full set of tent pegs.
 The quality of these pegs may vary depending on the brand and I have purchased tents in that past that while the tent has been excellent the pegs have been all but useless and needed replacing within a short period of purchasing the tent.
 When buying a new tent shout yourself to a descent set of tent peg if you don’t own any.
 In addition to having good quality pegs carry a few different types depending on the expected conditions.
 I will always carry a number of MSR sand pegs with me and its rare that I don’t use them.

 So you’ve just purchased a new tent and plan on doing the trip of a lifetime.
-Don’t forget to do a short shakedown hike o iron out any kinks and to familiarise yourself with how all the bits go together.
+Don’t forget to do a short shakedown hike to iron out any kinks and to familiarise yourself with how all the bits go together.

 Also remember when choosing a tent that this is a purchase that you are likely to have for a number of years so take your time.
 I spent over two months researching before I bought my current Big Agnes tent making sure that it would meet my requirements.
 I initially started with a list of three tents and progressively narrowed down my choices based on the type of hiking that I was planning and it has not let me down so far.

 It is likely that if you are a keen hiker you will end up owning more than one shelter and while our older heavier tent doesn’t get used much anymore it now serves as a spare for when we take non hiking friends and family camping.
-Bring on tent number three which will be my long distance lightweight tent; but don’t tell Gill.